jeromehue/PLD-COMP/README.md

 ## Usage
 Compile the project by running `make`.<br/>
 Execute our compiler on `example.c` by running `./bin/ifcc example.c`.<br/>
-The assembly produced will go into `output.s` file.
+The assembly output will go into `output.s`.

 You can use `-v` for a verbose output.

 ## Tests
 Run tests with `make test`.<br/>
 Detailed test results will go into `tests/out/`.

-As the time of writing, the 'codeblocks' and 'unary-operators' tests fail,
-because they cover unimplemented features.
+As the time of writing, the **codeblocks** and **unary-operators** tests fail, because they cover unimplemented features.